josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 You may already know the browser has some built-in easing curves available to use: `linear`, `ease`, `ease-in`, `ease-out`, and `ease-in-out`.

-However, while these five named timing functions are convenient, they're also very generic.
-(Many of the animations built into tools and libraries online fall prey to the same homogeny, even if they do offer a wider range of options.)
+However, while these five named timing functions are convenient and useful in some situations, they're also very generic.
+(Many of the animations built into tools and libraries online fall prey to the same homogeny, even if they do offer a wider range of choices.)

 If you want to get the most out of movement, you should reach beyond the most common off-the-shelf named options.